An abortion is a way of ending a pregnancy using medication or surgery.

 - There are 2 types of abortion available: medical (taking pills) and surgical (a minor operation).

-- Health providers may provide abortion services up to 20 weeks of pregnancy, but after that date must consult with another health provider to decide whether it is clinically appropriate to carry out an abortion.
+- Health providers may provide abortion services up to and including 20 weeks of pregnancy, but after that date must consult with another health provider to decide whether it is clinically appropriate to carry out an abortion.

 - Abortion and related counselling services are free.